 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

-For those of you who read my blog regularly know that I encourage businesses to hire a virtual bookkeeper.
-Outsourced bookkeeping offers free time to business owners, access to financial reports for growth, up-to-date record keeping for budgeting, and profitability.
+For those of you who read my blog know that I encourage businesses to hire a virtual bookkeeper.
+Outsourced bookkeeping offers free time to business owners, access to financial reports for growth, and up-to-date record keeping for budgeting, and profitability.

-You Don’t Have Time for Bookkeeping
+1. You Don’t Have Time for Bookkeeping

-- 5 Reasons Why You Should Outsource Bookkeeping
+- 5 Reasons You Need to Outsource Bookkeeping

-- Top 10 Bookkeeping Tips
+- 10 Simple Bookkeeping Tips to Build Your Business

 - 3 Reasons Why You Need a Bookkeeper All Year